Russian rouble steadies near 3-week high, TCS rallies after MSCI inclusion

 The rouble can firm to 72.50-73 against the dollar if the globally positive mood remains in place, said Dmitry Polevoy of Locko Invest.

-GDRs in TCS Group TCSGDR.MM, a parent company of Russia's largest online bank Tinkoff, were up 6% on the day.
-The inclusion in the MSCI index was expected to help Tinkoff broaden its investor base, the bank's international investor relations head told Reuters last month.
+GDRs in TCS Group TCSGDR.MM, a parent company of Russia's largest online bank Tinkoff, were up 2.3% on the day.
+Their inclusion in the MSCI index was expected to help Tinkoff broaden its investor base, the bank's international investor relations head told Reuters last month.

 For Russian equities guide see RU/EQUITY